 These people instinctively know how to ask the questions that get people to open up.
 They react to answers and prod where appropriate to keep the conversation going.

 They’re great at one-on-ones.
 They instinctively follow Horowitz’s 90-10 rule: Managers should do 90% of the listening and just 10% of the talking.

 The problem?
 For many of us, that kind of active listening doesn’t come naturally.
-It can be especially challenging when the one-on-one is with someone who has a thoughtful, introverted work personality and is accustomed to doing a lot of listening himself.
+It can be especially challenging when the one-on-one is with someone who has a thoughtful, introverted work personality and is accustomed to doing a lot of listening to himself.

 The solution is simple.
 Arm yourself with a long list of excellent one-on-one questions.
 Then choose a few for each meeting.
-If you want to make a one on one meeting more productive, begin by asking those questions ahead of time.
+If you want to make a one-on-one meeting more productive, begin by asking those questions ahead of time.

-For example, at Rackspace, software development manager Juan Montemayor sends each employee a set of three “pre” one on one meeting questions:
+For example, at Rackspace, software development manager Juan Montemayor sends each employee a set of three “pre” one-on-one meeting questions:

 - How are you feeling?

 - Is there anything you want to make sure we talk about?

 - Is there anything you need me to take action on immediately?